ZGC-LLM-Safety/TrafficLLM/README.md

 ### Traffic Datasets

-To evaluate the performance of TrafficLLM on various network scenarios, we extracted over 0.4M tuning data from public-available traffic datasets to measure TrafficLLM’s abilities to detect or generation malicious and benign traffic.
+To evaluate the performance of TrafficLLM on various network scenarios, we extracted over 0.4M tuning data from public-available traffic datasets to measure TrafficLLM’s abilities to detect or generate malicious and benign traffic.
 The statistics are shown as follows:

 | Datasets         | Tasks                        | Abbrev. | #Sample |
 | ---------------- | ---------------------------- | ------- | ------- |